arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

   lv_obj_center(label);
 ```

-When the button is clicked we need to assign it a function to execute, lets call this function `button_event_callback`.
+When the button is clicked we need to assign it a function to execute, let's call this function `button_event_callback`.
 Assign it to the correct button and set it to be executed when the button is clicked with `LV_EVENT_CLICKED`.

 ```arduino
   lv_obj_add_event_cb(button, button_event_callback, LV_EVENT_CLICKED, NULL);
 ```

-Now lets create the callback function that will be called when the button is clicked.
+Now let's create the callback function that will be called when the button is clicked.
 By creating pointers that will point to the original elements we can change them easily in our function.
 This function will make it so that when the button is clicked the label text on the button will be changed to `Clicked!`.

 ```arduino